seL4/website/About/FAQ.md

 transfer.
 By definition, a send-ony cap cannot be used to receive any information.
 A result status, indicating whether or not the message has been delivered, would constitute a back channel: the receiver could use the result status to signal information to the sender.
-This would violate the seL4's information-flow guarantees, by allowing information flow that is not explicitly authorised by a capability.

 In short, it's a feature, not a bug (painful as it may be).